-WASHINGTON — The federal government is seeking public comment on a petition calling for establishment of a protection zone for endangered Southern Resident killer whales on the west side Washington’s San Juan Island.
+Time is running out as Thursday, April 13 is the last day for public comment on a petition calling for establishment of a protection zone for endangered Southern Resident killer whales on the west side Washington’s San Juan Island.

 The November 2016 petition from the Orca Relief Citizens’ Alliance, Center for Biological Diversity, and Project Seawolf asks NOAA Fisheries to establish a protected zone “free of motorized boat traffic to promote recovery of Southern Residents, which now number 78 whales,” the National Oceanic and Atmospheric Administration said in a news release Thursday.